-Ife walked quickly along pavement.
-Dodging commuters and tourists.
-Drowning out the shouts, she jumped over fresh chewing gum and puddles of piss, her feet floated over the ground.
-She made her way past Soho Theatre, skirted around Pizza Pilgrims and rushed through the cloud of stale beer stench wafting out of the Toucan.
+Ilyah dodged past the bustling wave of commuters and tourists.
+Drowning out the shouts, she jumped over fresh chewing gum and puddles of piss.
+She made her way past Soho Theatre, skirted around Pizza Pilgrims and rushed through the cloud of stale beer wafting out of The Toucan.
 She hesitated as she reached the square but her brain made each foot plant itself in front of the other, even more determined than before.

-Looking up, she could see herself reflected in the dazzling ceiling.
+Looking up, she could see her outline reflected in the ceiling.
 She automatically patted her hair into shape, trying to smooth out the fuzzy curls.

-Striding over to a big fridge-looking-thing, the woman started making a clanking and tinkering noise, with a side order of tutting, as she helped the machine’s vibrate into life.
-Suddenly, Ife was thrown backwards and lying horizontal in the chair.
+Striding over to a big fridge-looking-thing, the woman started making a clanking and tinkering noise, with a side order of tutting, as she helped the machines vibrate into life.
+Suddenly, Ilyah was thrown backwards and lying horizontal in the chair.

 “No problem, I was just startled.
-This feels a bit like the dentist,” Ife said, failing to sound light hearted.
+This feels a bit like the dentist,” Ilyah said, failing to sound light hearted.

 “Right, remember the rules.
 Keep out of the way yet try to blend in.
 Firstly, you’ll need to….”

-“Get the clothes and the right currency,” Ife interrupted.
+“Get the clothes and the right currency,” Ilyah interrupted.

-“I know,” Ife sighed.
+“I know,” Ilyah sighed.
 “I’ve read all of the forms and gone through the briefing.”

 “Well it’s good to know you’re well prepared.
 You’re rather young for this but I guess we must test a variety of ages.
-Just don’t try to kill Hitler,” the technician giggled.
+Just don’t try to kill Hitler,” the Technician laughed.

-It doesn’t matter if I try, Ife thought.
-You can’t change the past, everyone knows that.
+It doesn’t matter if I try, Ilyah thought.
+She whispered to herself, “you can’t change the past, everyone knows that.”